How to Keep Your Orthodontic Treatment on Track

 I understand how exciting it can be to start your orthodontic journey!
 This is a journey we undertake together.

-How well you care for your braces and aligners will play a big role in your outcome.
+How well you care for your braces and clear aligners (such as Invisalign or Spark) will play a big role in your outcome.
 It will also dictate how long your treatment will take and we want that to be the shortest time possible for all our patients.

 By following these easy steps you can avoid delays and keep your orthodontic treatment on track, ensuring a beautiful end result.